j0ngle/Elasticsearch-Email-Parsing-and-Analysis/README.md

     Parses the file accordingly and creates an index for each file and email in ES

     Once all the indexes are completed, Kibana displays the analytics on a dashboard

+    NOTE: I am well away the parsing algorithm is garbage, it's just a placeholder.
+I'll fix it someday in the future